blanchguy/Harvard-CS50/README.md

 # Harvard-CS50
-This is a repository of my coursework incurred while taking CS50 through EDx.org
+This is a repository of my coding projects incurred while taking Harvard's 2018 CS50 course through EDx.org